ceph/ceph.io/src/en/security/index.md

 Please report any suspected security vulnerability to our closed security list: <security@ceph.io>.

-More information and preview CVEs can be found in <a href="https://docs.ceph.com/en/latest/security/">Ceph’s Documentation</a>.
+More information and previous CVEs can be found in <a href="https://docs.ceph.com/en/latest/security/">Ceph’s Documentation</a>.